 Each time you log in to your College account, a one-time code will be automatically generated and sent to your email account on file as part of the Multi-Factor Authentication (MFA) set up by the College.
-This is a secure, and effective added layer of protection on top of your username and password to limit the potential for unauthorized access to your CONO account.
-Please make sure to check your junk/spam folders for the code prior to contacting the Application Department at application@collegeofnaturopaths.on.ca for assistance.
+This is a secure and effective added layer of protection on top of your username and password to limit the potential for unauthorized access to your College account.
+Please make sure to check your junk/spam folders for the code prior to contacting the Entry-to-Practise Team at application@collegeofnaturopaths.on.ca for assistance.